Eric Charles BOWLES

 Charles and Florence’s first son Eric was born in Minster Lovell in August 1920; soon afterwards they moved to Oxford, Charles having obtained a job as a goods guard at the GWR station there.
 In 1921 the young family was living in Davenant Road, north of Summertown.
 Charles and Florence’s second son Dennis was born in July 1923, in their home parish of Minster Lovell.

 In early 1941 the unit was billeted for a brief time at Warsash, a village in southern Hampshire at the mouth of the River Hamble, which flows into Southampton Water.
 It was here that Eric, a member of ‘D’ troop, was fatally injured when the trawler that he was patrolling in was attacked by enemy aircraft.
 He died from his wounds on 14 February 1941.
-He was twenty, and had not yet seen active service overseas.
-On 17 June 1941 he was Mentioned in Dispatches for gallantry during enemy action
+He was twenty, and had not yet seen service overseas.

 Eric’s younger brother Dennis married Edith Gardner in 1947, and they had a son, named Eric after his deceased uncle, in 1952.

 Eric and Dennis’s parents remained living at 32 Pitt Road.
 Charles died there in January 1958, aged 65.
 Florence continued to live in the house until at least 1966 (by which time the road had been renamed Chatham Road).
 She died in June 1970, aged 77.
-Both are buried with their son Eric at Rose Hill, "Reunited" as it says on their gravestone.
+Both are buried alongside their son Eric at Rose Hill, "Reunited" as it says on their gravestone.

 Eric and Dennis Bowles in the New Hinksey School football team, (left) 1934 and (right) 1936-7.
 Images from The Changing Faces of South Oxford and South Hinksey, Book 1 (pp. 81-2) by Carole Newbigging.
 (Click on either image to close)